 Soil pH is influenced by several factors, including the parent material, organic matter content, and rainfall [1].

 Acidic soils tend to form in places with heavy rainfall.
-This occurs as the rainwater washes away calcium and magnesium, which help make the soil more alkaline.
+This occurs as the rainwater washes away calcium and magnesium, which help to make the soil more alkaline.

 Things to Consider Before Adjusting Soil pH